MUSSLES/sspipeline/docs/source/contributing.rst

 pattern is:

     1. Setup git/github if you don't have it.
-    2. Fork pipeline on github.
+    2. Fork SSPipeline on github.
     3. Checkout your fork on your local machine.
     4. Create a new branch locally where you will make your changes.
     5. Push the local changes to your own github fork.
-    6. Create a pull request (PR) to the official pipeline repository.
+    6. Create a pull request (PR) to the official SSPipeline repository.

-Note: You cannot mess up the main pipeline project unless you have been promoted to write access and the dev-team.
-So when you're starting out be confident to play, get it wrong, and if it all goes wrong you can always get a fresh install of pipeline!!
+Note: You cannot mess up the main SSPipeline project unless you have been promoted to write access and the dev-team.
+So when you're starting out be confident to play, get it wrong, and if it all goes wrong you can always get a fresh install of SSPipeline!!

 PS: If you choose to develop in Windows/Mac you may find `Github Desktop
 <https://desktop.github.com>`_ useful.